 spelldump command is designed to retrieve the contents from a dictionary file that employs the

 MySpell format.
 This can be handy when you need to compile word lists for wordforms, as it generates all possible forms for you.

 spelldump [options] <dictionary> <affix> [result] [locale-name]

-The two main parameters are the dictionary's main file and its affix file; usually these are named as
+The primary parameters are the main file and the affix file of the dictionary.
+Typically, these are named as

-[result] specifies where the dictionary data should be output to, and
+[result] parameter is where the extracted dictionary data will be stored, and

--c [file], which specifies a file for case conversion details.
+-c [file] option as well.
+This option allows you to specify a file for case conversion details.

 spelldump en.dict en.aff spelldump ru.dict ru.aff ru.txt ru_RU.CP1251 spelldump ru.dict ru.aff ru.txt .1251